PieKing1215/InvMove-Forge/.github/ISSUE_TEMPLATE/bug-report.md

 **Version and Mod List**
 List the version of InvMove and the version of Forge the issue happens on.
-List any other mods being used.
+List any other mods being used (other than Cloth Config).
-If possible, try to reproduce the bug with the smallest number of other mods you can.
-This can help me figure out where the problem occurs.
+(If possible, try to reproduce the bug with the smallest number of other mods you can.
+This can help me figure out where the problem occurs.)